battlingamazons/compromised-sites-tracker/readme.md

 - webshell — Presence of a remote administration or command execution script.
 - c2_blockchain - Command & control via blockchain

+## Wallet / C2 tracking (added July 2026)

+In addition to the main compromise log, this repo now includes two supplementary files tracking cryptocurrency wallets tied to a recurring blockchain-based C2 scheme observed across many of the malware-flagged (`c2_blockchain|malware`) entries in the main log:

+- **`wallets.csv`** — the small, hand-maintained list of known operator/funding
+  wallet addresses.
+As of this writing there are only a handful of these, and they appear to be reused heavily over long periods (likely over a year in at least one case), in contrast to the "resolver contract" addresses associated with each individual compromise, which appear to rotate frequently.
+- **`wallet_sightings.csv`** — an append-only log of individual domains where a known wallet's associated smart contract was observed being called.
+Each row links a domain + date to a wallet address, the resolver contract used at that specific sighting, and (where available) a tria.ge detonation link.

+### Design notes / limitations

+- These files are linked to the main log by **domain name only**, not by row number or any other index.
+Row numbers in the main log shift as older entries are backfilled, so they are not a reliable key; domain names are stable and can be located with a simple search.
+- `wallets.csv` records a `first_documented` date, which reflects the earliest sighting *recorded in this dataset* — not necessarily the wallet's actual first use.
+Reliable tracking of tria.ge detonation links only began around 2026-04-26, and wallet identification before that point was inconsistent, so earlier activity by these same wallets almost certainly exists undocumented.
+- Where a single detonation drops multiple malware stages with their own separate tria.ge sessions, `wallet_sightings.csv` includes only the primary detonation link (the one that reveals the resolver contract / wallet).
+The full set of related tria.ge sessions for a given finding remains documented in the main log's notes field for that entry, to avoid turning this file into another list-in-a-cell problem.
+- No malware samples, loader scripts, or manifests (e.g. the `css.js`-style loaders used to reach these contracts) are included or will be included in this repo, even for older/historical findings.
+Only the on-chain addresses derived from analyzing that malware are published here.
+- Resolver contract addresses are *not* treated as durable identifiers and are not deduplicated or tracked as their own entity — they are sighting-specific detail, kept alongside the wallet sighting for context.

 ## Data Quality

 Entries are reviewed for duplicate domains before publication.